carloscurotto/financial-event-recorder/Readme.md

 ### Reader
 -Dreader-type=[file, snmp] (only one value is allowed at a time).

+## File Reader
+To read events from a file you need to edit the file placed in the config folder in the root of the project called **event-log.txt**.

+## SNMP Reader
+To read events from the snmp socket you need to edit the snmp.host and snmp.port properties in the application.properties configuration file placed in the config folder in the root of the project.

 ### Writer
 -Dwriter-type=[console, database] (only one value is allowed at a time)

+## Database Writer
+To write events to the database you need to edit the corresponding database connection parameters in the application.properties configuration file placed in the config folder in the root of the project.

 The **default value** for the **configuration parameters** are: reader-type=file